COMP122/comp122-f22/format_encodings/notes_10_03.md

    1. Review outstanding questions

    1. Goal: Write a MIPS program
+      1. Zero, build a model of what your are doing
-      1. First write each subroutine in a high-level language
+      1. First, write each subroutine in a high-level language
       1. Second, convert to TAC
       1. Third, convert to MIPS
       * After Practice, you can collapse steps